Key Public Health Questions

-Injury Prevention is an international peer review journal, offers the best in science, policy, and public health practice to reduce the burden of injury in all age groups around the world.
-The journal publishes original research, opinion, debate and special features on the prevention of unintentional, occupational and intentional (violence-related) injuries.
+Injury Prevention is an international peer review journal, which, offers the best in science, policy, and public health practice to reduce the burden of injury in all age groups around the world.
+The Journal publishes original research, opinion, debate and special features on the prevention of unintentional, occupational and intentional (violence-related) injuries.

-International Journal of Injury Control and Safety Promotion (ICSP) publish high quality original articles, reviews and short communications.
+The International Journal of Injury Control and Safety Promotion (ICSP) publish high quality original articles, reviews and short communications.
 The Journal will be of interest to researchers and practitioners in all fields of injury control, including prevention, acute care and rehabilitation.

 Google Scholar is a freely accessible web search engine of scholarly literature across an array of publishing formats and disciplines.

 Stakeholder and Community